Hahlini/secretSanta/README.md

 The program will create a copy of the document "message.html" for each player where "PLAYER" is replaced with their name and "RECIPIENT" is replaced with their assigned person.
 I added an example to this repo that you can look at by [clicking here](http://htmlpreview.github.io/?https://github.com/Hahlini/secretSanta/blob/master/message.html) by changing the file named message.html in the directory you could create your own messages.
 The program is run through the terminal by typing
 ```
-"java SecretSanta <name of the folder where the documents will apper> <Names of all players seperated by whitespaces (" ")>
+"java SecretSanta <folder name> <Names of all players seperated by whitespaces (" ")>
 ```
-In the folder textfiles i have left the results of "java SecretSanta Bob Oliver Rudolph Will" as an example.
+In the folder textfiles i have left the results of "java SecretSanta textfiles Bob Oliver Rudolph Will" as an example.
 You can reach the html site by clicking on their name

 * [Bob](http://htmlpreview.github.io/?https://github.com/Hahlini/secretSanta/blob/master/textfiles/Bob.html)
 * [Oliver](http://htmlpreview.github.io/?https://github.com/Hahlini/secretSanta/blob/master/textfiles/Oliver.html)